 Oregon Museum of Science and Industry

-BODY WORLDS in Portland opens again on June 22th.
+BODY WORLDS in Portland closed on October 4th, 2020

 The BODY WORLDS & The Cycle of Life delivers a breathtaking encounter with the inner workings of the human body and shows the effects of poor health, good health, and lifestyle choices.
 In addition to showcasing the wonders of human development, the 100+ preserved human specimens – including whole-body plastinates – demonstrate the complexity, resilience and vulnerability of the human body in distress, disease and optimal health.